 Cosmetic laser technicians are professionals trained to use a variety of different lasers to perform non-invasive cosmetic treatments.
 Some of the most popular cosmetic laser procedures involve hair reduction, tattoo removal, and skin rejuvenation.

 In most states, anyone over the age of eighteen can become a cosmetic laser technician providing you have a high school diploma (or its equivalent).
-It’s also important that you undergo a certain number of hours of training at an accredited school so that you will have the necessary skills and knowledge to treat clients safely and effectively.
+It’s also important that you undergo a certain number of hours of training so that you will have the necessary skills and knowledge to treat clients safely and effectively.
 Many cosmetic laser technicians specialize in just one or two treatments and still make a good living.

-During our Hybrid Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
+During our Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations for several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!

 Aesthetic injectors are professionals who can administer cosmetic injectors, such as Botox and Kybella.
 Training involves learning about safety procedures, possible contraindications, knowledge of facial anatomy concerning aesthetics, and more.

 Only medical professionals can become aesthetics injectors.
 Other rules and regulations may apply, depending on your state of residence.
 Nurses and physicians assistants may become aesthetic nurses.
 Physicians may also become certified in injecting fillers to maximize income potential.